All Episodes

 I am marching to ensure that Trump doesn't get re-elected.

-That's my primary cause.
+That's my primary thought.

-I noticed you have a mom's demand action hat on, and that's in support of gun control, right?
+I noticed you have a Mom's Demand action hat on, and that's in support of gun control, right?

-Oh yes.
+Oh, yes.

 Okay, but you're fighting for women's rights.